FAQs ~ Frequently Asked Questions

 When I cook (saponify) the oil with a lye, some of the coconut oil converts to monolaurin during saponification → supercharged cleaning soap.

-- Monolaurin is 10–100x more effective at washing off germs than lauric acidd, provides a fast lather, cuts, grease, and washes off odors.
+- Monolaurin is 10–100x more effective at washing off germs than lauric acid, provides a fast lather, cuts, grease, and washes off odors.

 4. Castor oil is loaded with RICINOLEIC ACID.
 This 90% powerhouse adds velvety care to the fierce clean.
 Castor oil has been historically useful for human, hound and horse applications.